adelevie/CBaaS/README.md

 Cloud Backend as a Service

 An easy-to-install, flexible REST API.
 Data is schemaless and new columns can be added on the fly.
-The API was heavily inspired by [Parse.com's REST API](https://parse.com/docs/rest) (spefically its wonderful [objects API](https://parse.com/docs/rest#objects)).
+The API was heavily inspired by [Parse.com's REST API](https://parse.com/docs/rest) (specifically its wonderful [objects API](https://parse.com/docs/rest#objects)).

 ![Sea Baas](https://raw.githubusercontent.com/adelevie/CBaaS/master/img/baas.png)